Águila Blanca (heist): Puerto Rico

 On October 30, 1983, an anti-tank rocket was fired against the Federal Building where Puerto Rico's FBI headquarters were at the time.
 The EPB soon took responsibility for the attack and noted that it was a warning in response to the Invasion of Grenada on October 25, five days previous.
 The organization referred to this as "Operación La Guillotina" and despite claiming success publicly, its strategists were frustrated that due to a lack of vantage points the commandoes had been unable to target the FBI offices directly, the use of registered cars and a deviation from the planned escape route.
 The FBI was able to track down the precedence of the cars and were able to find a traffic ticket attributed to a "Pedro Almodova Rivera" and using the information provided in this license, discovered the hideout of Filiberto Ojeda Ríos who had been on their wanted list for 13 years and who they claimed was a Cuban intelligence officer besides a leader in the EPB and coordinator of several pro-independence factions.
 However, instead of arresting him, they opted to tail him and learn what they could of his associates.

-Led by Lacey, FBI surveyed the compound throughout the day six days a week from an adjacent building.
+Led by Lacey, FBI surveilled the compound throughout the day six days a week from an adjacent building.
 The bureau spent $8 million in the investigation and tapped several vehicles, buildings and public telephones and recorded all adjacent activity.
 In November, Gerena defied the Hartford authorities by sending letters to his mother and girlfriend, apparently from Buffalo.
 After being deemed authentic, another unsuccessful search took place in the city.
 The use of the phrase "Big Sleep Heist" previously used by the Boston Herald raised suspicions that Gerena had been in the area or had collaborators there, but the ensuing FBI investigation failed to provide results.